-At the time of closure, Public Health will advise workplace Management of the reason for the closure and the number of identified COVID-19 cases associated with transmission at the worksite.
-Due to patient confidentiality, the names of cases and close contacts will not be shared unless required for Public Health investigation or decision-making.
+At the time of closure, public health will advise workplace management of the reason for the closure and the number of identified COVID-19 cases associated with transmission at the worksite.
+Due to patient confidentiality, the names of cases and close contacts will not be shared unless required for public health investigation or decision-making.

 Can staff work at other workplaces during the closure?

-Staff members identified as known close contacts of a case by Public Health will need to isolate for a minimum of 14 days after their last exposure to a case and follow Public Health guidance regarding COVID-19 testing.
+Staff members identified as known close contacts of a case by public health will be assessed, including a review of their COVID-19 immunization status.
+If isolation is recommended for the close contacts, they will need to isolate for a minimum of 10 days after their last exposure to a case as well as monitor for symptoms of COVID-19 for 14 days after their last exposure to a case.
+They are to follow public health guidance regarding COVID-19 testing.

 Can staff be vaccinated?